 Your brain is your biggest asset at the workplace.
 First, you need to feed it right.
-A diet that maintains steady insulin levels-plenty of protein and fiber-will help you avoid periods of low mental performance.
-I model my meals on the Zone diet, but there are other programs that work just as well.
+Meals that maintain steady insulin levels — plenty of protein and fiber — will help you avoid periods of low mental performance.
 Taking omega-3 fatty acids may also improve focus.

 Find a “closer.”

 Just as baseball teams have a closer — a pitcher who’s brought in to win the game in the eighth or ninth inning — so should you.
 How many projects are lying idle on your desk?
 If you can’t count them all, ask your boss if you can enlist a coworker with closing skills to help out.
 Think of this strategy as a way to help both your job performance and your job satisfaction.